Community Partner Clearinghouse

 Contact: Click organization name above to find individual school contact information.

 Court Appointed Special Advocates (CASA) is the only volunteer organization that empowers everyday citizens as appointed members of the court.
 In an overburdened social welfare system, abused and neglected children often slip through the cracks among hundreds of current cases.
-CASA volunteers can change that.
+CASA volunteers in the Glynn and Camden County areas can change that.
 Appointed by judges, CASA volunteers typically handle just one case at a time—and commit to staying on that case until the child is placed in a safe, permanent home.
 While others may come and go, CASA volunteers provide that one constant that children need in order to thrive.

 People who give their time to CASA advocacy come from many different places.
 Some have years of education and professional experience working for children and families.
 Some have themselves grown up in the foster care system and felt the sorrow of having to move from home to home.
 Being a CASA volunteer does not require any special education or background, simply the desire to help abused and neglected children find safe, permanent homes.